-Placement in the appropriate ESL class is based on a screening interview and on completion of a CASAS (Comprehensive Student Assessment Systems) or a GAIN (General Assessment of Instructional Needs) English assessment.
+Placement in the appropriate ESL class is based on a screening interview and on completion of a CASAS (Comprehensive Student Assessment Systems) or a TABE (Tests of Adult Basic Education) Language assessment.
 Interested students must see an ESL counselor for screening and test appointments.
 During the semester, an ESL counselor is available on Tuesday and Thursday mornings on the second floor of NRCC’s mall site.
 No appointment is necessary.

 Non-native speakers of English who pass the screening interview, are able to attend day classes, can commit to one year of consistent participation, and are not currently attending a college or university.